Ajmal Kasab: Trial

-In June 2009, the special court issued non-bailable warrants against 22 absconding accused including Jamaat-ud-Dawa (JuD) chief Hafiz Saeed and chief of operations of Lashkar-e-Taiba, Zaki-ur-Rehman Laqvi.
+In June 2009, the special court issued non-bailable warrants against 22 absconding accused including Jamaat-ud-Dawa, political wing of Lashkar-e-Taiba (JuD) chief Hafiz Saeed and chief of operations of Lashkar-e-Taiba, Zaki-ur-Rehman Laqvi.
 On 20 July 2009, Kasab retracted his non-guilty plea and pleaded guilty to all charges.
 On 18 December 2009, he retracted his guilty plea and claimed that he was framed and his confession was obtained by torture.
 Instead he claimed to have come to Mumbai 20 days before the attacks and was simply strolling at Juhu beach when police arrested him.
 The trial concluded on 31 March 2010 and on 3 May the verdict was pronounced – Kasab was found guilty of murder, conspiracy, and of waging war against India (which also carried the death penalty).
 On 6 May 2010, he was sentenced to death, and upon hearing this, Kasab broke down.

 A Bombay High Court bench, composed of Justice Ranjana Desai and Justice Ranjit More, heard Kasab's appeal against the death penalty and upheld the sentence given by the trial court in their verdict on 21 February 2011.
 During the proceedings in the High Court, Justice Desai observed that Kasab had never shown any remorse after his arrest nor did he show signs of regret, besides displaying utter contempt during court proceedings on video conference, and that he was beyond scope of any rehabilitation.
 On 30 July 2011, Kasab moved to Supreme Court of India, challenging his conviction and sentence in the case.
 Thus, a bench composed of Justice Aftab Alam and Justice Chandramouli Kr.
 Prasad stayed the orders of the Bombay High Court so as to follow the due process of law, and started hearing the case.

-On 29 August 2012, Kasab was again found guilty of waging war and was sentenced to death by the Supreme Court of India.
+On 29 August 2012, the Supreme Court of India upheld the death penalty for Kasab after finding him guilty.
+In its verdict, the court stated, "We are left with no option but to award death penalty.
+The primary and foremost offence committed by Kasab is waging war against the government of India".